jgruselius/bravo-protocols/README.md

 - *production* &mdash; only maintains validated protocols.

 ### Installation
-Clone the desired branch of the repository and place the files and folders of the resulting <code>bravo-protocols/</code> into <code>VWorks Workspace/</code>.
-Note that for many protocols the appropriate device files are required under <code>VWorks Workspace/Device Files/</code>.
+Clone the desired branch of the repository and place the files and folders of the resulting `bravo-protocols/` into `VWorks Workspace/`.
+Note that for many protocols the appropriate device files are required under `VWorks Workspace/Device Files/`.
 Also, the associated labware and liquid class entries are required in the Windows registry.

 ### License
 ```